tmecklem/realtime-web/slides/index.md

 I don't say that just to keep you in your seat, but because every one of these roles is critical to the success of building these kinds of apps

 Real time UX isn't someone else's problem on your team.
-Real-time event driven backends aren't someone else's problem.
+Real-time event architectures aren't someone else's problem.
-To build these apps, it's an end-to-end problem with eveyone architecting solutions with the outcome in mind
+To build these apps, it's an end-to-end problem with everyone working together and architecting solutions with the outcome in mind

 This is as full-stack a problem as you'll encounter.
  -->